The Game Awards

 The Game Awards is an annual awards ceremony honoring achievements in the video game industry.
-Established in 2014, the shows are produced and hosted by game journalist Geoff Keighley, who worked on its predecessor, the Spike Video Game Awards, for over ten years.
-In addition to the awards, The Game Awards features premieres of upcoming games and new information on previously-announced titles.
+Established in 2014, the shows are produced and hosted by game journalist Geoff Keighley.
+After working on its predecessor, the Spike Video Game Awards, for over ten years, Keighley worked with several video game companies to create the show.
+In addition to the awards, the Game Awards features premieres of upcoming games and new information on previously-announced titles.
+The show's reception is generally mixed: it has been lauded for its announcements and criticized for its lack of acknowledgement of events, use of promotional content and treatment of award winners.